mayan-edms/Mayan-EDMS/docs/topics/installation.rst

 recommended to better understand why Mayan EDMS does some of the things it does.

-Bellow are the step needed for a test install.
+Bellow are the steps needed for a test install.

 Binary dependencies
 ===================